GreptimeTeam/greptimedb/.github/pull_request_template.md

 ## Checklist

 - [ ] I have written the necessary rustdoc comments.
 - [ ] I have added the necessary unit tests and integration tests.
-- [x]  This PR does not require documentation updates.
+- [ ] This PR requires documentation updates.